 There are many sources selling replicas of the iconic prop sabers used in the films.
 Yet the model that I reviewed at the beginning of this essay does not resemble any of those in size, shape or layout.
 It is a good deal smaller and simpler than the lightsabers in the film because it was designed to be used as efficiently as possible as a martial arts training tool.
 That goal has nothing to do with the sabers that dominated the silver screen.
 Nor did George Lucas intend to spawn a new martial arts movement.
 Nevertheless, these sorts of robust “battle ready” designs appear to be the quickest growing segment of the market with both large and specialty producers trying to fill the niche.

 The lightsaber that most feels like an extension of myself is “real” not because it corresponds to anything in George Lucas’ universe, but because it best fulfills a practical function in my own training.
 The existence of stunt sabers such as this suggests that lightsaber combat exists primarily as a mechanism for creative self-expression through the appropriation and reordering of a commercial mythos.
 I doubt that it can be reduced simply to an extension of the consumption of the Star Wars franchise.
 While the weapons in questions are hyper-real, the emotions, identities and relationships that they generate are both real and transformative.
 Nor can they simply be purchased.

-Of course this reimagination of the lightsaber happens within certain limits.
-It is the structure and limitations of the story that makes it seem real.
+Still, this reimagination of the lightsaber happens within certain limits.
+It is the internalized structure and limitations of the story that make it seem real.
 That is probably why I refuse to train with a red blade.